garrandall/popular-music-data/tracks/do-you-like-this-rome.md

 High and low
 But all remains
 Is a memory
-Of how i used to hold and touch and squeeze you baby I
+Of how I used to hold and touch and squeeze you baby I

-The way i do you like this
+The way I do you like this
 And do you like that
-The way i do you like this
+The way I do you like this
 And do you like that
-The way i do you like this
+The way I do you like this
 And do you like that
-The way i do you like this
+The way I do you like this
 And do you like that

-The way i do you like this
+The way I do you like this
 And do you like that
-The way i do you like this
+The way I do you like this
 And do you like that
-The way i do you like this
+The way I do you like this
 And do you like that
-The way i do you like this
+The way I do you like this
 And do you like that